n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 Emoji shaping follows the default OpenType shaping model used for scripts that are considered _non-complex_ from the shaper's perspective.
-However, emoji fonts typically use <abbr>GSUB</abbr> tables to implement a variety of OpenType smart features, including several classes of ligature, contextual alternates, or variant forms to support emoji sequences.
+However, emoji fonts typically use <abbr title="Glyph Substitution table">GSUB</abbr> tables to implement a variety of OpenType smart features, including several classes of ligature, contextual alternates, or variant forms to support emoji sequences.